13th Annual Innovations In Teaching & Learning conference

 SPECIAL CO-LOCATED PARTNER EVENTS

 We are delighted to announce that this year, the ITL conference is hosting a few ITL-related workshops, that are organized by other groups on campus.
-These workshops are open to ITL attendees and are included in the conference program, but are also open those in the Mason community not attending the conference.
-These events may have a separate registration or check in process at the door.
+These workshops are open to ITL attendees and are included in the conference program, but are also open to those in the Mason community not attending the conference.